kevinmfox/aws-sso-with-keycloak/README.md

 Under "Realm settings" on the left menu, scroll all the way to the bottom, right-click "SAML 2.0 Identity Provider Metadat", and save that info locally (e.g. ```keycloak-metadata.xml```)

 <img src="images/image04.jpg" ></a>

+## AWS Identity Provider Finalization

+Back over to AWS (assuming you didn't close that last screen), click the "Choose file" under "IdP SAML Metadata" and upload the ```keycloak-metadata.xml``` file.

+Click "Next", review the details, type "ACCEPT" and click "Change identity source"

+## AWS User Creation

+Since Keycloak doesn't support SCIM by default (and I have yet to look into it), we'll need to create our user mappings manually in AWS.

+Still in IAM Identity Center, select Users, and click "Add user"

+__Important__: This tripped me up for longer than I'd like to admit.
+Keycloak will, by default, pass the user email address as the username identity, even if you setup your keycloak users with simple usernames.
+For example...I created a keycloak user with 'kfox' as the username, and 'kfox@foxlab.ca' as the email.
+I can authenticate with Keycloak using 'kfox', and even suring the SSO process, I will use 'kfox' to sign-in, but what gets sent over to AWS is 'kfox@foxlab.ca', and AWS expects that to be in the username field.
+I'll cover how to address this (if you want) below, but it wasn't obvious to me.